zhyhan/zhyhan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a postdoctoral research fellow at Mohamed bin Zayed University of Artificial Intelligence and Carnegie Mellon University, working with [Prof. Tongliang Liu](https://tongliang-liu.github.io/) and [Prof. Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/).
-Prior to that, I received my Ph.D. degree at Shandong University in 2023 (early graduation), advised by [Prof. Yilong Yin](http://faculty.sdu.edu.cn/ylyin).
+I am a postdoctoral research fellow at Mohamed bin Zayed University of Artificial Intelligence and Carnegie Mellon University (MBZUAI), working with Prof. Tongliang Liu and Prof. Kun Zhang.
+Before that, I received my Ph.D. degree at Shandong University in March 2023 (early graduation), advised by Prof. Yilong Yin.
+Between 2019 and 2020, I had the opportunity to be a visiting student at the LAMDA group of Nanjing University, led by Prof. Zhi-Hua Zhou.
+Earlier, from 2016 to 2018, I was a visiting student in Prof. Shuo Li's group at Western University in Canada.
+In 2018, I also undertook an internship at Baidu.
+My academic foundation was laid at Shandong University of Traditional Chinese Medicine, where I obtained my Bachelor's degree in 2016 and my Master's degree in 2019, both in Biomedical Engineering.
+Throughout this period, Prof. Benzheng Wei served as my mentor.

-My primary academic interest is developing the theory and algorithm of robust machine learning.
-I am also devoted to promoting the development of AI-empowered healthcare, especially in applying cutting-edge and robust algorithms to assist radiologists in achieving fast and light medical image analysis.
-My ultimate academic goal is to improve the robustness and generalization ability of machine learning in non-stationary and imperfect environments to make machine learning easily cope with various abnormal and complex environmental changes so as to realize human-trusted, large-scale popularized intelligent systems.
+My primary academic interest lies in advancing the theory and algorithms for robust machine learning in open-world environments.
+I am also dedicated to fostering the growth of AI for Science (Biomedical Science) and firmly believe in the essential research potential of open scenarios within AI for Science.
+My ultimate academic aspiration is to enhance the robustness and generalization capability of machine learning in non-stationary and imperfect settings.
+I aim to ensure that machine learning can adeptly handle a wide range of abnormal and complex environmental shifts, paving the way for human-trusted, widely adopted intelligent systems.

 # News
 - 2023/09/22: 1 paper accepted to NeurIPS 2023.